datenoio/dateno-public/docs/about.md

 ## Who We Are

-Dateno is developed by APICrafter Development Ltd., based in Yerevan, Armenia, in collaboration with Open Data Armenia.
 Our team has been dedicated to open data for over a decade, and we're passionate about creating tools that make data more accessible and useful for everyone.

 ## Get Involved